csnover/scummvm-buildbot/README.md

 * Successful builds are automatically packaged and uploaded for immediate consumption
 * Workers may optionally share a single Git repository
+* Debug symbols may be split into their own separate archives during packaging
 * Builds automatically scale across all available CPU cores

 ## Requirements